-and so, you will have to cover a broad range of legal sectors that coincide with your work.
+As a public lawyer, you will have to cover a broad range of legal sectors that coincide with your work.
 Cases challenging a government decision can be initiated by a citizen who is unsatisfied with the authority or who asks the court for judicial review, which will oversee, evaluate and rule on the citizen’s claim.

 Public law tends to be a compulsory module at university and you can go on to study it in an LLM, at master’s level.
 You can then go on to qualify in the sector and practice as a lawyer.
 Public law can also be referred to as ‘Administrative Law’ at a professional level.

 On a day-to-day basis, a public lawyer might have to: